United States of America

 For long-distance, Greyhound buses are a popular choice.
 It’s the cheapest form of long-distance ground transport in the country, but you probably won’t enjoy it.
 They have a reputation for attracting.. crazy people.
 The bus from New York to Los Angeles can cost $200, and takes 66 hours.
 If you plan on doing that, then you are the crazy person on the bus.

 A lot of the national parks will have some type of shuttle system in place.
 They do it to ease traffic, but if you don’t drive, this is a lifesaver!
-It means you can get around the park with ease.
+It means you can get around the park easily.
 The bigger issue will be actually trying to get to the park entrance via public transport.
-For most of them, it’s a massive pain to do.
+For most of them, it’s a massive pain to do, if not entirely impossible.

 Car

-The USA is a perfect road trip country, especially in the western regions.
+The USA is a perfect road trip country, especially in the western states where you’ll find wide open roads and stunning landscapes.
 You can rent a car in one city, such as Los Angeles, and then drop it off in another, such as Salt Lake City.
 This allows you to spend a few weeks going on a road trip of a lifetime!
 Although different pick-up and drop-off locations can be expensive.
 If you don’t drive, then don’t worry!
 You can have the same road trip experience, you just need to join a group tour.
 I went on a 3-week camping road trip, and it was AMAZING.

 You’ll also be able to find Uber, Lyft, and taxis in abundance throughout the country.